 During business hours (8:30- 4:30 M-F) go to the local family courthouse in the county the incident took place.
 After hours, or on holidays, go to the local police station where the incident took place to obtain a Temporary Restraining Order or “TRO.”

 A TRO provides emergency protection for the victim from the alleged abuser.
 If a TRO is granted by the Judge, paperwork will be filled out indicating the facts of the alleged incident.
 The accused must be served.
 The accused must follow the order and if s/he violates the order, s/he can be arrested.
 If the allegations involve weapons, the police are authorized to conduct a search of the accused’s home and to seize weapons.

 Within 10 days after a TRO is granted a hearing will be held in front of a Superior Court Judge in the same county the TRO was granted.
-The victim must show up at the hearing, otherwise the case may be dismissed.
+The victim must show up at the hearing, otherwise, the case may be dismissed.
 The Judge will decide if the TRO should be permanent, called a Final Restraining order or “FRO.”
-You should also have an attorney by your side at a FRO hearing because evidence will be presented by both parties to the judge to prove domestic violence occurred.
+You should also have an attorney by your side at a FRO hearing because the evidence will be presented by both parties to the judge to prove domestic violence occurred.

-The court will hear plaintiff’s testimony and look at exhibits at the FRO hearing.
+The court will hear the plaintiff’s testimony and look at exhibits at the FRO hearing.
 The court will look to the credibility of the plaintiff.
-The defendant may also I choose to present evidence, and the judge will look at his or her credibility.
+The defendant may also choose to present evidence, and the judge will look at his or her credibility.

 The standard of proof required by the plaintiff/victim to obtain a FRO is a “preponderance of the evidence.”
 This is a lower standard compared to a criminal case.